lambat/02-lab/README.md

 1. create a standard horizontal menu from the `nav` using `text-align: center;` and for `nav ul` `list-style-type: none;` to remove the bullet points, and for `nav li` use `display: inline-block;`
 1. inside the `nav`, restyle the `a` tags (`nav a`) using `display: block;` to enable background-colours and hover styles to display more effectively.
 You can also change the `background-color` using the `:hover` state
 1. add `text-decoration: none;` to the `nav a` style block, and a `background-color` value
+1. style the `header` and `footer` tags as you please (perhaps a dark grey with light text for the footer)

 ## Optional experiment